FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 1. Configuring FusionAuth, creating an application and API key
 1. Creating a new user through the FusionAuth admin UI
 1. Registering a user to an application through the FusionAuth admin UI
+1. Setting up FusionAuth using a Kickstart file
 1. Installing Python PIP package manager
 1. Installing VENV virtual environment for Python
 1. Installing the FusionAuth Python client library